NicHub/lora-mailbox/README.md

 Detects when mailbox flap is opened using a PIR motion sensor and sends a notification via LoRa.

+## Before you start

+-   Rename `src/RX/credentials-example.h` to `src/RX/credentials.h`
+    and and update the details with your information.
+-   Optional : rename `platformio_user_preferences-example.ini` to `platformio_user_preferences.ini`
+    if you want to set your parameters like the serial ports.

 ## Hardware

 -   XIAO ESP32S3 & Wio-SX1262 Kit